 Make sure you hold on tight to your belongings as those cheeky creatures will not feel shy to steal your shiny sunglasses or help themselves to your crisps or candies.
 They will open pockets and unzip handbags and rucksacks in order to steal food from humans.
 Nevertheless, The Gibraltar Barbary macaques are considered by many to be the top tourist attraction in Gibraltar.

-St Micheal’s Cave
+Visit St Micheal’s Cave in Gibraltar

 I personally find St Michael’s Cave mesmerising.
 While The Rock is honeycombed with tunnels and caves, St Michaels Cave is the largest and definitely most spectacular.
 In 1974 a Neolithic bowl was discovered in the cave, one of many examples which prove that the cave was known to prehistoric men.
 Two Neanderthal skulls have been also discovered in Gibraltar, therefore, it is possible that they were among the first hominids to set foot in the cave as far as around 40,000 BC.